 VW Touareg Transfer Case Fluid Change Tools Needed

 - 3/8 - 1/2 Inch Drive 8mm Hex Bit Socket (6 points)

 - 3/8 - 1/2 Inch Racket (dependent on bit socket drive size)

 - 3/8 - 1/2 Inch Extensions (dependent on bit socket drive size)

 - Waste Oil Drain Pan Container

-- Fluid Pump Tool (Optional - Its always easier with a pump and a flexible hose.
+- Fluid Pump Tool (Optional - It is always easier with a pump and a flexible hose.
 Keep in mind the RAVENOL bottles have a built-in flex hose in the cap and can work for most applications.
 Possible fluid pump solutions are SKU part numbers J91001 or T2A0129.)

-- High temp RTV or Thread Sealant (The drain and fill plugs do not have sealing washers or o-rings and relies on clean threads and sealant to seal.)
+- High temp RTV or Thread Sealant (The drain and fill plugs do not have sealing washers or o-rings and rely on clean threads and sealant to seal.)

 - Protective Rubber Gloves